-To summarize, I have developed a numerical framework for a mean-field description of near yrast states in nuclei near the drip line in a nuclear EDF approach.
-I directly solved the coordinate-space cranked Skyrme-KSB equation in the quasiparticle basis, with the continuum states being discretized in a box.
+To summarize, I have developed a numerical framework for a mean-field description of yrast states in nuclei near the drip line in a nuclear EDF approach.
+To this end, I directly solved the coordinate-space cranked Skyrme-KSB equation in 3D mesh, with the continuum states being discretized in a box.
 The present framework reproduces the low-spin states and band crossing in a medium-heavy deformed nucleus.

 The low-spin states in $^{34}$Mg are well described by using the density-dependent pairing interaction.
-The calculated moments of inertia show the inverse correlation with the magnitude of the pairing energy; the moments of inertia increase as the magnitude of pairing energy decreases.
 With the increase in the neutron number, the calculation overestimates the pairing correlation, thus leading to the underestimation of the moments of inertia.
-Employing the pairing EDF constructed to describe the isospin dependence in neutron-rich nuclei, I have found that the appearance of the significantly low-energy $I^\pi=2^+$ state in $^{40}$Mg is mainly due to the suppression of pairing.
+Employing the optimal pairing-EDF constructed to describe neutron-rich nuclei, I have found that the appearance of the significantly low $I^\pi=2^+$ state in $^{40}$Mg is mainly due to the suppression of pairing.
 A systematic study of the $2^+$ state in neutron-rich nuclei thus provides a constraint on the global pairing EDF.
 In $^{42}$Mg, the $2^+_1$ state appears higher in energy than in $^{40}$Mg, and the $R_{4/2}$ value decreases due to the structure change, where the triaxial deformation emerges.